 It is important to note that like many ornamentals, Lenten rose is toxic to people and pets, so don’t eat it!
 Also, skin contact may cause irritation, so gardening gloves are a must.

-H. x hybridus is self-sowing.
+H. x hybridus is self-sowing .
 But keep in mind that seeds generate variable characteristics, and may not replicate those of parent plants.

 You may let seeds drop to form seedlings, and transplant seedlings to desired locations.
 Seeds that drop into the root crown of the parent plant should be relocated.
+You can also collect seeds for sowing in other locations.

 In addition, different colored self-sown seedlings may sprout near one another and give the appearance of one plant with two different color blossoms for added interest.
 Similarly, flower sepals may fade, for example, from green to pink, also giving a two-toned appearance.